Midway Point Park and Ride

-We are constructing a new park and ride facility between Fenton Street and the Tasman Highway, Midway Point.
+We have created a new park and ride facility between Fenton Street and the Tasman Highway, Midway Point.

-We are also doing landscaping work next to the Midway Point Tavern, on the corner of Penna Road and the Tasman Highway, Midway Point.
+We also completed landscaping work next to the Midway Point Tavern, on the corner of Penna Road and the Tasman Highway, Midway Point.

-The park and ride facility will offer commuters free parking and access to future express bus services into Hobart’s CBD, with connections to active transport routes for walking, wheeling or riding.
+The park and ride facility offers commuters free parking and access to future express bus services into Hobart’s CBD, with connections to active transport routes for walking, wheeling or riding.

 Park and ride facilities provide opportunities for public transport users to cycle, walk, or travel by car to a facility with dedicated commuter parking close to key bus routes.
 Local shared user paths will also connect to the facility.

-Secure bicycle storage will be available at the Midway Point park and ride, along with:
+Secure bicycle storage is available at the Midway Point park and ride, along with:

-All-weather bus shelters will be constructed as part of the development at the existing bus stop on Penna Road and Hobart-bound bus stop on the Tasman Highway.
+All-weather bus shelters have been constructed as part of the development at the existing bus stop on Penna Road and Hobart-bound bus stop on the Tasman Highway.

 View the Midway Point park and ride designs here.

-Construction began in May 2025, and we expect to complete the work in October 2025.
+Construction began in May 2025, and the facility will be open for use Monday, 27 October 2025.

 Community consultation on the concept design for the Claremont, Midway Point and Rokeby park and ride facilities was completed in 2022.